 WATC Documents – has the meaning given in clause 4.9.

 You – means the Client and any of its Authorised Users.

 2.1 WATC grants to the Client (which may act by its Authorised Users) a revocable non exclusive, non transferrable and limited right to access and use the Client Portal in accordance with these terms and conditions to view, upload, and download information, to transact via the Client Portal and to utilise any other services which may be provided by WATC to the Client via the Client Portal (“authorised purpose”).

-2.2 The Client Administrator is to determine and allocate to each Authorised User of the Client Portal (including Nominee Authorised Users) a specified level of access permission for access to, and the use of the Client Portal.
+2.2 The Client Administrator is to determine and allocate to each Authorised User of the Client a specified level of access permission for access to and the use of the Client Portal.

-2.3 The Authorised Users who have been allocated Access Permissions for the purpose of submitting transactions may not authorise transactions unless they are also nominated as Client Authorisers by the Client and their details and specimen signatures have been provided to and accepted by WATC.
+2.3 The Authorised Users who have been allocated Access Permissions may initiate transactions but may not authorise transactions unless they are also nominated as Client Authorisers by the Client and their details and specimen signatures have been provided to and accepted by WATC.

 3.1 Each Authorised User is to create and use a password as their respective unique code to access the Client Portal and has the sole responsibility for the safe keeping of such passwords.